 Earthing the Generator (TN-S Separate Earth)

 Generator earthing requires careful design to ensure safe operation both when the generator is running in island mode (mains disconnected) and during changeover.
-The earthing approach depends on whether the ATS is three-pole or four-pole, and on the site mains earthing system (TN-S, TN-C-S, or TT).
+BS 7671 Reg 551.4.3.2.1 is the governing requirement: protection by automatic disconnection of supply shall not rely upon the connection to the earthed point of the public supply when the generator is operating as a switched alternative to a TN system, and a suitable means of earthing shall be provided.
+The earthing approach then depends on whether the ATS is three-pole or four-pole, and on the site mains earthing system (TN-S, TN-C-S, or TT).

 Generator earth electrode — the generator neutral is connected to a local earth electrode sited near the generator (typically a driven copper-clad rod or a ring electrode).
 There is no single fixed Ω limit applicable to all LV generators; the electrode resistance must be assessed against the ability of the protective devices to operate under earth fault conditions (BS 7430 method, using a proprietary earth electrode resistance tester — do not use an earth fault loop impedance tester for this measurement).
 The generator earth must be tested and recorded at commissioning.